-The Corporate Plan outlines the theme of 'Committed Council' which focuses on adopting a 'one Council' approach to ensuring the delivery of quality services through clear, robust and accountable processes.
+The Corporate Plan outlines the theme of 'Service Delivery' which focuses on reviewing and improving our processes to ensuring the delivery of quality services through clear, robust and accountable processes.

 This policy aims to support the delivery of this approach in a consistent manner, making efficient and effective use of resources to achieve best 'Value for Money' while enabling Council to respond to an evolving public sector procurement environment.